 Just like twin ropes, the downside is that you must use the tube-style belay device.
 I personally prefer to belay and be belayed with assisted braking device for some extra peace of mind.

 The most common rope seen is the single rope.
-A single rope is one rope.
-This system only requires one rope.
+A single rope is exactly what the name implies: just one rope.
 A downside of the single rope system is that a second rope must be trailed to make a long rappel doable.

 On a rope with a bi-pattern design, the two halves of the rope will have a different design.
 The rope has a consistent color scheme throughout, but the patterns will be altered.
 When the halfway point is reached during manufacturing, the manufacturer alters the sewing machine bobbins to create a new design.

 What is a middle marker on a climbing rope?

 For ropes that do not have bi-pattern, some manufacturers will put a center mark at the middle of the rope.
 Sterling Rope uses a water-based dye that is UIAA compliant for marking the middle of the rope.
 The middle mark should last as long as the sheath.

 The diameter of the rope measures the rope’s thickness.
 Different climbing objectives warrant different diameters.
 Belay devices, such as the Petzl GriGri, can only operate with a certain range of rope diameter.
 Consult your user’s manual or manufacturer if you have questions.

 When picking a rope, keep in mind that the rope’s weight will change based on the diameter you choose.
 A lighter rope will have a thinner diameter.

 But there’s a trade-off.
 A larger diameter will last longer than a thinner diameter.
 Keep this in mind when you’re looking for a rope to be your workhorse vs. your redpoint rope.

 A dry treated rope is when the rope’s sheath is bonded with water repellant particles.
 Dry treated ropes must pass a UIAA test to be certified as UIAA Dry.